othmar52/instrupella/README.md

   - [x] navbar
   - [ ] optional huge pitch slider
   - [x] short project description in README
-  - [ ] scroll to top button in tracklist
   - [ ] compatibility for any amount of decks
   - [x] show properties of loaded track
   - [x] vertical centering of icons in buttons